UKHomeOffice/jobdsl-jenkins-template/README.md

 ```

-Here we have 4 Lists - 2 per group.
+Here we have 4 `Lists` - 2 per group.
 The example code above defines the following:

 * Testers group permissions for the Blue Projects View
 * Testers group permissions for the Red Projects View
 * Developers group permissions for the Blue Projects View
 * Developers group permissions for the Red Projects View

-For each view include an if block which will add all the defined permissions for a view onto the `PermissionsList`.
-Each list holding permissions for the view should have a `while` loop iterating over it.
+For each view, include an `if` block which will add all the defined permissions for a view onto the `PermissionsList`.
+Each `List` holding permissions for the view should have a `while` loop iterating over it.
+Give each list a relevant name and stick to a single naming convention to avoid confusion when referring to them later.

 ```